Okounkov bodies and Seshadri constants: Seshadri constants of graded linear series

-\begin{proof}[{Proof of Claim \ref{claim1}}] For simplicity, we set $j_{k'}=j(W_{k'};\mb)$ in the proof of Claim \ref{claim1}.
-We prove this claim when $r=1$.
-When $r > 1$, the proof is essentially same.
-So we leave the details to the reader.
+For simplicity, we set $s_k=s(W_k;\mb)$ in this proof.
+We prove the superadditivity only when $r=1$, and write $m \in \rp$ instead of $\mb$.
+When $r > 1$, the proof is essentially the same.
+Hence we leave the details to the reader.